Darthan184/Multi-Launchpad-SFS1/README.md

 0 - never enabled

-1 - always enabled (default if this field is omitted)
+1 - always enabled (default value if this field is omitted)

 2 - enabled if the 'land on' challenge has been completed for this planet

 **"difficulty":**

-"all" - used for all difficulties (default if this field is omitted)
+"all" - used for all difficulties (default value  if this field is omitted)

 "normal" - only used in the 'normal' difficulty